johnbenedictcastillo/bscsA/pastoral-tonga/README.md

 ## PAUGKAIN: An Augmented Reality application for scanning raw foods using WebAR ##

 * Project Description.
-    * This project scans various image of raw foods using Image-tracking, and can provide visuals of 2-3 dishes that can be cooked using that kind of food.
+    * This project scans various image of raw foods using Marker-based AR, and can provide visuals of 2-3 dishes that can be cooked using that kind of food.

 * Market Analysis.